William McIntosh: Annuities and African importation case of 1820

 Like other prominent chiefs, McIntosh worked closely with Benjamin Hawkins, the U.S. Indian Supervisor in the Southeast for two decades until 1816.
-Hawkins was instrumental in gaining Creek cessions of land through that period, but he also supported McIntosh's efforts to bring European-American education to the territory by welcoming missionaries who set up schools.
+Hawkins was instrumental in gaining Muscogee cessions of land through that period, but he also supported McIntosh's efforts to bring European-American education to the territory by welcoming missionaries who set up schools.

-After President James Monroe came to office, in November 1817 his administration appointed David Brydie Mitchell as the U.S. Indian Agent to the Creek Nation.
+After President James Monroe came to office, in November 1817 his administration appointed David Brydie Mitchell as the U.S. Indian Agent to the Muscogee Creek Nation.
 Mitchell had formerly been the governor of Georgia (1809–1813) (1815–1817), as well as holding other posts in the state.
 After the Creek War, the people suffered from the disruption.
-The U.S. provided food and supplies as part of the annuities for the land cessions, especially the 21 million acres the Creeks were forced to cede following the war.
-Mitchell and McIntosh were suspected of controlling some of the distribution of food and annuities for their own benefit in this period, increasing McIntosh's power among the Creeks.
+The U.S. provided food and supplies as part of the annuities for the land cessions, especially the 21 million acres the Muscogee were forced to cede following the war.
+Mitchell and McIntosh were suspected of controlling some of the distribution of food and annuities for their own benefit in this period, increasing McIntosh's power among the Muscogee.

-In addition, Mitchell was implicated in the African importation case, in which illegal African slaves were held at the Creek Agency on their sovereign land, for sale in the Mississippi Territory.
+In addition, Mitchell was implicated in the African importation case, in which Africans illegally-imported as slaves were held at the Creek Agency on their sovereign land, for sale in the Mississippi Territory.
 This was tried in Admiralty Court as Miguel de Castro v.
-Ninety-five African Negros (1819–1820) because it was in violation of the U.S. law, effective 1808, to end the international African slave trade.
+Ninety-five African Negros (1819–1820) because it violated U.S. law, effective 1808, to end the international African slave trade.

 The privateer "Commodore" Aury had taken the Africans as a prize from a Spanish ship bound for Havana, Cuba, where Spain continued slavery.
 He transported them to Amelia Island off Florida.
-William Bowen bought 110 slaves for $25,000 and had them taken to the Indian agency in the Creek Nation in two batches: in December 1817 and January 1818.
-Mitchell appeared to be primarily responsible for keeping the Africans at the Creek agency, which was considered outside U.S. territory as it was within the Creek Nation.
+William Bowen bought 110 slaves for $25,000 and had them taken to the Indian agency in the Muscogee Creek Nation in two batches: in December 1817 and January 1818.
+Mitchell appeared to be primarily responsible for keeping the Africans at the Muscogee agency, which was considered outside U.S. territory as it was within the Muscogee Creek Nation.
 This was prior to the expected sale of the slaves in the Mississippi Territory, then including Alabama.
 Too many people learned about the presence of the Africans, and Mitchell was prosecuted over the issue.

 President Monroe replaced Mitchell in 1821 with John Crowell, who had previously served as an Alabama Congressman.
-That year, the Creeks agreed to another land cession in order to raise money for needed food and supplies, as conditions were still difficult for them.
+That year, the Muscogee agreed to another land cession in order to raise money for needed food and supplies, as conditions were still difficult for them.